microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 Note that some existing APIs will also behave differently when running as a Desktop app.
 For example, the static Window.Current property today returns the Window for the current (calling) thread, but in a non-UWP app it will return null.
 Similarly the Window.CoreWindow property will be null when not running as UWP.

-There is also one API not (yet) present in WinUI: [Window.SetTitleBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Window.SetTitleBar).
-That API relies on a Composition feature that only exists for system Visuals and is not yet supported for WinUI Visuals.

 # Examples and API Notes